Skip to article frontmatterSkip to article content

 Uelec, long-range=12Ωk04πk2exp(k24α2)j=1Nqjeikrj2U_{\text{elec, long-range}} = \frac{1}{2 \Omega} \sum_{\mathbf{k} \neq 0} \frac{4 \pi}{k^2} \exp\left( -\frac{k^2}{4 \alpha^2} \right) \left| \sum_{j=1}^{N} q_j e^{-i \mathbf{k} \cdot \mathbf{r}_j} \right|^2

-where k\mathbf{k} is the wave vector, Ω is the volume of the simulation cell, α is the Ewald parameter, qjq_j is the charge of atom jj, and rj\mathbf{r}_j is the position of atom jj.
-The long-range component is calculated using the fast Fourier transform (FFT) algorithm, which has a time complexity of O(NlogN)O(N \log N).
-However, it is still much more expensive than the short-range interactions (O(N)O(N)).
+where k\mathbf{k} is a reciprocal lattice vector, Ω\Omega is the volume of the simulation cell, α\alpha is the Ewald parameter, qjq_j is the charge of atom jj, and rj\mathbf{r}_j is the position of atom jj.
+In standard Ewald summation, the reciprocal-space sum is evaluated explicitly and is more expensive than short-range interactions.
+Mesh-based variants such as particle-mesh Ewald (PME) or PPPM use FFTs and can reduce the scaling to approximately O(NlogN)O(N \log N).

 The self-interaction term is calculated using the following equation: